 What called you to NetworkSpinal and what is that?

-I was called to this work through a deep desire to help people.
-Early on, I saw how disconnected and stressed so many lives had become, and I knew I wanted to be part of the solution.
-Chiropractic—especially the gentle and powerful work of NetworkSpinal—resonated with me because it addresses the root of that disconnection.
+My journey into this work began with a deep desire to help others.
+Early on, I recognized how disconnected and stressed many people had become, and I felt called to be part of the solution.
+Chiropractic—especially the gentle, transformative approach of NetworkSpinal—resonated deeply with me.
+I wasn’t just interested in helping people feel “better”; I wanted to support them in thriving.

 Dr Richelle Knowles on the cover of Boss Babes MagazineWhat was the best business advice you received when you were first starting out?